abshej/basic-flame-image-detection/README.md

 # basic-flame-detection
-Detect flames in image frames
+Detect flames in image frames using colorspace thresholding

+**using_colorspaces.py only uses thresholding on different colorspaces and not edge detection or other techniques

-Image Frame should be given as the first argument after script names
+*Image Frame should be given as the first argument after script names

-Doesn't work with stock images of flames with dark or black backgrounds It will work with those images if you tweak the threshold values [might increase number of false positives]
+[Does give false positives]
+Tweaking the threshold values or adding more ranges and bitwise logic to enable more accurate detection in varying types of images is encouraged